Skip to main content

-Strangeworks Python SDK
+Strangeworks for Python

-pip install -U pip && pip install strangeworks
+pip install -U pip strangeworks

 import strangeworks as sw